-- Enable HTTPS with a personalized server certificate if the device is not in a secure environment. - Enable HTTP if the device is in a secure LAN with authorized access available (also VPN). - A dedicated certificate is needed to access the web server over HTTPS. - The certificate management is the responsibility of the user.
-To generate a certificate, it is necessary to follow the steps below.
+Enable HTTPS with personalized server certificate if the device is not in a secure environment.
+Enable HTTP if the device is in a secure LAN with authorized access available (also VPN).

+3.2.10.1 Certificates

+A dedicated certificate is needed to access the webserver over HTTPS.

+The certificate management is the responsibility of the user.
+In order to generate a certificate, it is necessary to follow the steps below.